 Pricing and fee structures vary pretty widely across CRM plugins.
 Some are free and others are paid.
 Some charge monthly while others charge annually.
 And some add fees for additional users, contacts, or add-ons.

-The top plugin on our list here, Jetpack CRM, is free to install and use and includes all basic CRM functionality.
+The top CRM plugin on our list here, Jetpack CRM, is free to install and use and includes all basic CRM functionality.
 There are, however, paid plans available for extra features like priority support.
 You can also purchase additional extensions to build out your custom CRM.

 Is it easy to set up a CRM plugin on WordPress?